xljiulang/CYarp/README.md

 cookie = <if have set-cookie>
 ```

-If the server passes the verification {tunnelId}, it will respond with a `200` status code.
-If the verification fails, it will respond with a `401` status code.
-In addition, the response may also carry the set-cookie response header.
+If the server verifies `{tunnelId}` it will respond with a `200` status code; if verification fails, it will respond with a `401` status code.
+The response may also include a set-cookie header.
 ```
 :status = 200
 set-cookie = <load balancer cookie>
 ```

-At this time, the creation of the HttpTunnel over `HTTP/2` has been completed, and then the server will send an `HTTP/1.1` request to the client and receive the client's `HTTP/1.1` response in the subsequent Stream.
+At this point, the HttpTunnel over HTTP/2 has been created.
+The server will send an `HTTP/1.1` request to the client and receive the client's `HTTP/1.1` response over the same stream.

 > by WebSocket

-WebSocket connection requires the following request header, requesting the `/cyarp/{tunnelId}` path.
-After the connection is successful, multiple binary frames are used to carry CYarp's Stream.
+WebSocket connections to `/cyarp/{tunnelId}` use binary frames to carry CYarp stream data.
+The request must include the following header:

 | HeaderName             | HeaderValue                       |
 | ---------------------- | --------------------------------- |